benhoyt/benhoyt.github.com/writings/count-words.md

     print(word, count)
 ```

-This is Unicode-friendly and is probably what I'd write in "real life".
-It's actually quite efficient, because all the low-level stuff is really done in C: reading the file, converting to lowercase and splitting on whitespace, updating the counter, and the sorting that `Counter.most_common` does.
+This is Unicode-aware and is probably what I'd write in "real life".
+It's actually quite efficient, because all the low-level stuff is really done in C: reading the file, converting to lowercase and splitting on whitespace, updating the counter, and the sorting that [`Counter.most_common`](https://docs.python.org/3/library/collections.html#collections.Counter.most_common) does.

 But let's try to optimize!
 Python comes with a [profiling module](https://docs.python.org/3/library/profile.html) called `cProfile`.
 It's easy to use -- simply run your program using `python3 -m cProfile`.
 I've commented out the final `print` call to avoid the profiling output mixing with the program's output -- it's fairly negligible anyway.
 Here's the output (`-s tottime` sorts by total time in each function):